Cyberbullying: In search engines

 Information cascades happen when users start passing along information they assume to be true, but cannot know to be true, based on information on what other users are doing.
 This can be accelerated by search engines' ranking technologies and their tendency to return results relevant to a user's previous interests.
 This type of information spreading is hard to stop.
 Information cascades over social media and the Internet may also be harmless, and may contain truthful information.

 Bullies use Google bombs (a term applicable to any search engine) to increase the prominence of favored posts sorted by the most popular searches, done by linking to those posts from as many other web pages as possible.
 Examples include the campaign for the neologism "santorum" organized by the LGBT lobby.
 Google bombs can manipulate the Internet's search engines regardless of how authentic the pages are, but there is a way to counteract this type of manipulation as well.

+In dating apps

+Dating app users who are victims of cyberbullying encounter a range of harmful behaviors, including catfishing, the uninvited sharing of personal images, and offensive remarks.
+These activities not only violate personal boundaries but also have a detrimental impact on the victims' mental health.

+Research by the Pew Research Center highlights how common this issue is, finding that almost 60% of female users between the ages of 18 and 34 have received unsolicited sexual messages or photographs on dating apps.
+Moreover, it was found that 36% of American users of dating apps have been the victim of online abuse.
+Dating app users are more likely to experience hate speech and cyberbullying because of this rate, which is almost twice as high as the whole American population.
+In addition to sexual harassment, other forms of cyberbullying and hate speech are among the most frequent forms of harassment that users of these sites report experiencing.

+The fundamental safety and trust that underlie online dating sites' functionality are compromised by these upsetting encounters.
+Victims may experience significant effects, including elevated stress and anxiety levels and, in certain cases, chronic psychological trauma.